What is Academic Probation?

 - Log into your Student Center

-If your academic standing has been impacted, CAHSA will be in contact you via Knights E-Mail throughout the semester.
-Please check your Knights E-Mail account often for important information from CAHSA regarding your academic standing.
+If your academic standing has been impacted, CAHSA will be in contact you via UCF email throughout the semester.
+Please check your UCF email account often for important information from CAHSA regarding your academic standing.

-If you have any questions regarding your academic standing, please contact your CAHSA advisor from your Knights email.
+If you have any questions regarding your academic standing, please contact your CAHSA advisor from your UCF email.